edge-core/sonic-buildimage/README.md

 # Contribution guide

 All contributors must sign a contribution license agreement before contributions can be accepted.
-Contact kasubra@microsoft.com or daloher@microsoft.com.
+Contact daloher@microsoft.com.
 Later this will be automated.

 ### GitHub Workflow